-Regardless of what you give (every gift makes a difference), you will be helping to improve the lives of women and families who depend on the YW to be a friend in their time of need.
+Regardless of what you give, every dollar, volunteer hour, or in-kind gift makes a difference in the lives of those in need.
+You are crucial to improving the lives of women and families who depend on the YW to be a friend in their time of need.

 President, YWCA Board of Directors